 September 25, 2013

-MSU Billings shows significant retention increase, the university continues to hold an affinity
+MSU Billings shows significant retention increase, the university continues to hold

 amongst American Indians, Hispanics and International students

 MSU BILLINGS NEWS SERVICES — Montana State University Billings has started the 2013-14 academic year with just under 5,000 students.
 This is the first year in the past five where MSU Billings enrollment has dipped below 5,000 students.
 With the slight decline MSU Billings still holds strong as the third largest institution in Montana.

 At its official, 15th class-day count, MSU Billings enrollment is at 4,969 students.
 Of that enrollment, 3,661 students are enrolled at the university campus serving four-year and graduate programs and 1,308 students are enrolled in programs at the City College campus.

 Year-to-year, the overall enrollment is about 2 percent lower at the university campus